 He served as President of the Western Drainage Company, Vice President of the Lake Bar Sand and Gravel Company, and a Director of the Walbridge Aldinger Company (Detroit), Aldinger Company (Detroit), Sovereign Life Insurance Company, and the Winnipeg Cartage Company.
 He was President of the Winnipeg Builders’ Exchange (1910, 1911, 1914) and the Winnipeg Board of Trade (1918-19).
-He was Chairman of the Manitoba Sugar Company (circa 1939) and Vice-President of the Winnipeg Electric Company for several years becoming its head in 1940 as well as chairman of the single men’s relief commission in Winnipeg and the Industrial Development Board.
-In 1933, he was elected president of the Better Business Bureau and, in 1945, he was appointed chairman of the Manitoba Regional Council to assist post-war reconstruction efforts.
+He was Chairman of the Manitoba Sugar Company (circa 1939) and Vice-President of the Winnipeg Electric Company for several years, becoming its head in 1940 as well as Chairman of the Single Men’s Relief Commission in Winnipeg and the Industrial Development Board.
+In 1933, he was elected President of the Better Business Bureau and, in 1945, he was appointed Chairman of the Manitoba Regional Council to assist post-war reconstruction efforts.
 He was a founding director of the Lakeside Fresh Air Camp for Children on Lake Winnipeg.
 He operated a stock farm, known as Cloverleaf Farm, near Cloverleaf, Manitoba.

 On 5 October 1904, he married Mary Julia Tullis (?-1950) of Danville, Illinois, with whom he had one son, Tullis N. Carter.
 He lived at 251 Harvard Street (1913-?) and later at 523 Wellington Crescent.
 He was a member of the Manitoba Club, Carleton Club, Adanac Club, Commercial Travellers Club and St. Charles Country Club.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.